anviljs/anvil.js/README.md

 ## !Recent Changes!
 Changes to terminology and concepts from the 0.8.* version:
+* Several changes to core as of 0.9.0 RC4 will break older plugins, please be patient as we work to resolve these issues.
 * An extension is anything you install from npm or anything anvil loads from your file system
 * Plugins add features to and extend the build process
 * Commands will allow developers to extend anvil to perform specific tasks that aren't part of a build
 * Tasks will be a way for you to define individual instructions (ala Make) that can take dependencies on one another
 * Scaffolds provide ways to generate structure and files from metadata
+* The event system now uses Jim Cowart's monologue; this only affects extension authors
+* The anvil.http extension has been moved into anvil's core
+* Process hosting (the ability to run external programs) has been added to anvil's core

 Huge thanks go to Eli Perelman, Doug Neiner and Brian Edgerton for providing general ideas, specifications and implementations that lead to this new direction!